 How to Write a Business Plan: Company Description

-- Problem that your company will solve.
+- The problem that your company will solve.

 - How your company will solve this problem.